Hackuarium/simple-spectro/buy/README.md

 ## DIY versions

-The DIY versions are spectrophotometer to assembled yourself.
-You received a preprogrammed PCB (all the SMD are soldered already) as well as all the through holes components and parts to create a case.
+The DIY versions are spectrophotometers to assemble yourself.
+You receive a preprogrammed PCB (all the SMD components are already soldered) as well as all the through holes components and parts to build a case.

 ### Eco-spectro

-You will receive all the required parts to construct a spectrophotometer and a case in MDF.
+You receive all the required parts to construct a spectrophotometer and a case in MDF.

-Price: 60 CHF + shipping (10 CHF)
+**Price:** 60 CHF + shipping (10 CHF)

 ### Bio-spectro

-You will receive a case in black plexiglass.
+You receive all the required parts to construct a spectrophotometer and a case in black plexiglass.

-Price: 70 CHF + shipping (10 CHF)
+**Price:** 70 CHF + shipping (10 CHF)

 ### Chimio-spectro

-You will receive a case in black plexiglass with a transparent background so that you can easily explain and understand how it works.
+You will receive a case in black plexiglass with a transparent background so that you can easily understand how it works and explain it to others.

-You will also get 50mg of E133 that allows to determine the concentration of pigments present in candies.
+You will also get 50mg of E131 that allows to determine the concentration of pigments present in candies.

-Price: 70 CHF + shipping (10 CHF)
+**Price:** 70 CHF + shipping (10 CHF)

 ### How to buy it

-You can directly buy it on line and receive by letter to your home.
+You can directly buy it online and receive it via mail at your place.

-Please note that if you want to use it on battery you need to buy one.
+Please note that if you want to power it with a battery you have to buy one yourself.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">